RelationRx/SparseDDD/README.md

 ## Evaluation

-To evaluate the package, run the Package_RunMe_Comparison file.
+To evaluate the package, run the Package_RunMe_Comparison file in the matlab folder.

 ## Contributing
 Pull requests are encouraged.